 The town became largely a company-built town, with homes, a grist mill, wharfs, and a booming industry with two quarries.
 A salt mining operation produced 125 barrels of salt each day during the 1870s, and the first railroad built into Grindstone City.

 So next time you get a taste for ice cream, or are sick of Cheeseburgers in Caseville make the effort to get to Grindstone City.
 The choices are awesome.

 Clean, comfortable and friendly, are the first thoughts that came to mind as we settled in.
-Our sever came in within a minute and we ordered a ice cold Molson drafts.
-“So cold your teeth ached.”, one of us said.
+Our server came in within a minute and we ordered a ice cold Molson drafts.
+“So cold your teeth ached.”, one of us noted.
 The highlights of the lunch was their wonderful “Turkey Reuben, while the sage diner among us ordered a cheeseburger medium with mustard and pickles.

-As we were leaving, our cheeseburger orderer flagged down our our server and asked to speak to the manger.
-Jackie came over and with a quized look ask if everything was OK.
+As we were leaving, our cheeseburger connoisseur flagged down our our server and asked to speak to the manger.
+Jackie came over and with a quizzed look ask if everything was OK.
 Our seasoned cheeseburger snob stated….”this is the best I’ve had all week, it’s excellent!”
-No small feat has this guy is a known as a regular at the world famous “Councils” in Bradenton, Florida.
-Jackie was gracious and explained that they get a special grind from McDonalds in Bad Axe.
-And that they searched several times before they settled in with this well known local grocer.
-She credited the team in the kitchen has were al the magic happens.
+No small feat has this guy is a known as a regular at the world famous Councils in Bradenton, Florida.
+Jackie was gracious and explained that they get a special grind from McDonald Food and Family Center in Bad Axe and that they searched several times before they settled in with this well known local grocer.
+She credited the team in the kitchen has were all the magic happens.